Understanding the Developing Brain: Dopamine, Motivation, and Addiction Risk

 It begins in the brain.

 The developing brain — especially during adolescence — is neurologically more sensitive to reward, stimulation, and environmental influence.
 When we understand how dopamine shapes motivation, habit formation, and emotional regulation, we gain the ability to intervene early — calmly and effectively.
+(To go deeper into how dopamine wires behavior and habit formation, explore our guide on Dopamine & Motivation. )

 This Learn section is designed to give you that understanding.